safx/ejdb/_sources/doc/ql/ql.txt

     ejdb> db.addressbook.find({}, [{age: 38}, {age: 39}]);

-In this example the array of `OR` joined query clauses passed as the second argument of the `find` function.
+In this example the array of `OR` joined query clauses is passed as the second argument of the `find` function.

 2. Use `$or` query operator in the following form: